Close Modal

 View titles by Chris Grabenstein

-Leo Espinosa is a New York Times bestselling illustrator and designer from Bogotá, Colombia.
-His picture books includes No More Naps by Chris Grabenstein, Islandborn by Junot Diaz, for which he was awarded a Pura Belpre illustrator award, and Goldfish on Vacation by Sally Lloyd-Jones.
-In addition, he has given multiple lectures and workshops at schools and institutions such as Parsons School of Design and Pratt Institute as well as serving on the faculty of the Rhode Island School of Design.
+Leo Espinosa is a New York Times bestselling illustrator and designer.
+His picture books include No More Naps by Chris Grabenstein; Islandborn by Junot Diaz, for which he was awarded a Pura Belpre illustrator award; and Goldfish on Vacation by Sally Lloyd-Jones.
+In addition, he has given multiple lectures and workshops at schools, such as Parsons School of Design and Pratt Institute, and has served on the faculty of the Rhode Island School of Design.
+He is from Bogotá, Colombia.
 View titles by Leo Espinosa

 Classroom Activities for No More Naps!